eurisko-us/eurisko-us.github.io/_pages/resources.md

   <li><b>Expectation and variance:</b> use <code>$\mathrm{E}[X] \mathrm{Var}[X]$</code> $\mathrm{E}[X] \, \mathrm{Var}[X],$ not <code>$E[X] Var[X]$</code> $E[X] \, Var[X].$</li>
   <li><b>Conditional probability:</b> use <code>$P(\textrm{new event} \, | \, \textrm{old event})$</code> $P(\textrm{new event} \, | \, \textrm{old event}),$ not <code>$P(new event | old event)$</code> $P(new event | old event).$</li>
   <li><b>Multiplication:</b> use <code>$P(A)P(B), \, P(A) \cdot P(B), \, P(A) \times P(B)$</code> $P(A)P(B), \, P(A) \cdot P(B), \, P(A) \times P(B),$ not <code>$P(A) * P(B)$</code> $P(A) * P(B).$</li>
-  <li><b>Running off the page:</b> if a line of math is running off the page, break it after a term midway and put the rest on the next line.<br>
+  <li><b>Running off the page:</b> if a line of math is running off the page, break it after a term midway and put the rest on the next line like this:<br>
     <pre><code>
     \begin{align*}
     \int (x + x^2 + x^3 + x^4 + x^5 + x^6) \, \textrm{d}x